 What You’ll Learn

-• Apply the new acquisition thresholds to your bids
+- Apply the inflation-adjusted acquisition thresholds (FAC 2025-06) to your bids

-• Adjust your business development strategy for the new rules
+- Adjust your business development strategy for what’s actually in force

-The FAR Part 19 overhaul is part of the broader FAR 2.0 initiative, the most significant restructuring of federal acquisition rules since the FAR was created in 1984.
-Part 19 is the section that controls how contracting officers decide whether to set aside contracts for small businesses.
-It also governs which certification programs qualify for set-asides and how agencies meet their small business contracting goals.
-The overhaul was released on September 26, 2025, and renamed Part 19 from “Small Business Programs” to simply “Small Business.”
+The FAR Part 19 overhaul is part of the broader FAR 2.0 initiative under Executive Order 14275 (April 2025), the most significant restructuring of federal acquisition rules since the FAR was created in 1984.
+Part 19 governs how contracting officers decide whether to set aside contracts for small businesses, which certification programs apply, and how agencies meet their small business goals.

 The Rule of Two: What Stayed and What Changed